-Turkey hunting on Fort Riley consists of liberal bag limits during the lengthy fall and spring seasons.
-Turkeys, including both the Rio Grande and Eastern subspecies, are plentiful on Fort Riley and can be found just about anywhere on the installation.
+is terrific during both the lengthy fall and spring seasons.
+Turkevs are plentiful on Fort Riley and can be found just about anywhere on the installation.
 Deer hunting on Fort Riley is a tremendous opportunity to experience the thrill of going after a Boone and Crocket whitetail.
-Recent years have seen the popularity of deer hunting far surpass any other form of hunting on Fort Riley.
+The popularity of deer hunting far surpasses any other form of hunting on Fort Riley.
 Despite increased demand, the Quality Deer Management initiatives employed by the Environmental Division have further increased the overall quality of the herd, along with your chances of harvesting a true trophy buck.

 Upland game hunters have a variety of choices including one very unique species - the greater prairie chicken.
 Although this species of prairie grouse has declined throughout its range, the Fort Riley population has remained fairly stable.
 The other two species of upland game birds found on Fort Riley are probably a better-known quarry to most hunters.
-Ringnecked pheasant and bobwhite quail can be found in good numbers in most years on post.
+Ring-necked pheasant and bobwhite quail can be found in good numbers in most years on post.
 Rabbits and squirrels can be found in abundance on Fort Riley and both have a long season for hunting.

 The most unique hunting opportunity on post requires a little forethought early in the summer.

 Fort Riley has the largest free-ranging herd of elk in the state of Kansas.
-A limited number of permits are issued each year by the Kansas Department of Wildlife, Parks, and Tourism.
-Applications are usually available in mid June.
+A limited number of permits are issued each year by the Kansas Department of Wildlife, Parks, and Tourism (KDWPT).
+Applications are usually available in mid June through mid July through the KDWPT website.

 Hunting game animals on Fort Riley requires possession of all required Kansas Hunting permits and licenses as well as a Fort Riley Hunting Access Permit.
 Limited draw permits, including deer, turkey and elk require an additional Fort Riley Permit issued by the Environmental Division.

-Many Other Opportunities While hunting and fishing are the most popular outdoor pastimes on Fort Riley, there are times on Fort Riley, there are many opportunities to enjoy the outdoors without a firearm, bow and arrow or fishing pole.
+Many Other Opportunities

+While hunting and fishing are the most

+popular outdoor pastimes on Fort Riley, there are many opportunities to enjoy the outdoors without a firearm. bow and arrow or fishing pole.
 Warm spring weather brings morel mushroom hunting that, in some years, can be found by the bucket full.
-Horseback riding, bicycling and hiking are just a few more opportunities to enjoy the outdoors.
+Horseback riding. bicycling and hiking are just a few more opportunities to enjoy the outdoors.
 An additional resource is the boat ramp at the headwaters of the Kansas River near the Grant Avenue Bridge.
 You can access the ramp through Grant Avenue in Junction City.
-Access to the river has always been very limited, but the ramp has opened up additional opportunities to canoes and kayaks.
+Additional access points to the Kansas River can be found at kansasriver.org.
+There are a multitude of access locations, which has opened up additional opportunities to canoes and kayaks.